gizmolab10/help.webseriously/README.md

 [webseriously.org](https://webseriously.org)

 Below is an example (using my data) of what will appear.

+![[first launch.png]]

-If this looks overwhelming, the important thing to notice is the "graph" in the largest view (Life, Curious, and ...).
+If this looks overwhelming, the important thing to notice is the "graph" in the middle of the largest view (Life, Curious, and ...).
 For now, you can ignore everything else.
-The graph is an outline.

-![[first launch.png]]
+The graph is an outline or a summary or a map.
+I will be calling it a graph because that's the software engineering term.